sahilguptasg2017/StickHero-AP-PROJECT/README.md

 Execute the JUnit tests to validate the functionality and correctness of the game.
 ## Explore the Game

 For a complete gaming experience with animations and sound effects, run the game!
-Visit the GitHub repository for the latest updates and contributions.

 Enjoy playing StickHero! 🎮